 On my most recent visit to Penrith, I headed to the Rheged Centre where we got to hang out with Santa and shop for local Lake District beers, whiskeys, and desserts.
 There are gorgeous little boutique shops inside where you can find local wool products, locally made pottery, and then head for a movie, too.
 I loved being able to shop for local goods all under one roof.

-Lake Windamere is by far the most popular lake to explore in the Lake District.
-The town of Windamere is also a wonderful place to explore.
+Lake Windermere is by far the most popular lake to explore in the Lake District.
+The town of Windwemere is also a wonderful place to explore.
 I usually head here for a day trip, park my car, and walk around the lake and town for hours.
-Windamere has lovely cozy pubs, nice cafes for coffee and cakes, and ample street parking.
+Windwemere has lovely cozy pubs, nice cafes for coffee and cakes, and ample street parking.

 I love walking around the streets of the little town and discovering new-to-me cafes and boutique shops.
 It’s the sort of place where you accidentally buy lots of little kitschy souvenirs because it’s all just so enticing.